1S-DAug: One-Shot Data Augmentation for Robust Few-Shot Generalization: Introduction

-Our contributions include: \begin{itemize} \item We introduce \emph{1S-DAug}, a one-shot data augmentation method.
+Our contributions include: \begin{itemize}[nosep] \item We introduce \emph{1S-DAug}, a one-shot data augmentation pipeline for improving a frozen model.
 Given a single image, it leverages attention-guided diffusion with controlled noise to generate faithful yet diverse variants suitable for inference on unseen classes.
 Though synthetic data augmentation with target-class supervision is not new, data augmentation given just one unlabelled image is underexplored.
 Besides, 1S-DAug can fulfill the challenging FSL test-time augmentation requirement.
-As this direction is practically meaningful but also \textbf{underexplored}, we analyse 1S-DAug's integration with FSL. \item We implement 1S-DAug as a test-time plugin for trained FSL models, and we evaluate on benchmarks of four datasets, observing \textbf{consistent gains} (e.g., up to 20\% relative improvement on 5-way-1-shot benchmarks) without any underlying parameter update to the off-the-shelf models. \item We offer intuitive analyses for why 1S-DAug practically works, where we mainly separate the FSL generalization risk to the empirical risk and the Rademacher complexity term.
-Under idealized assumptions, 1S-DAug improves both the empirical risk via ensemble, and the reduced Rademacher complexity term under shrunk data radius.
+As this direction is practically meaningful but also \textbf{underexplored}, we analyse 1S-DAug's integration with FSL. \item We implement 1S-DAug and evaluate on benchmarks of four traditional FSL datasets, observing \textbf{consistent gains} (e.g., up to 20\% relative improvement on 5-way-1-shot benchmarks) without any underlying parameter update to the off-the-shelf models. \item We further apply 1S-DAug to VLM test-time augmentation.
+On the adversarial split of POPE \citep{li2023pope}, we achieve more than 2\% absoluate accuracy gain, demonstrating our scalability beyond the traditional FSL set-up, for the larger models. \item We offer theoretical insights, where we mainly separate the FSL generalization risk to the empirical risk and the Rademacher complexity term.
+Under assumptions, 1S-DAug improves both the empirical risk via ensemble, and the reduced Rademacher complexity term under shrunk data radius.
 The risk bound adaptation to FSL concisely captures the design rationale. \end{itemize}